jannis-baum/bachelor-thesis/thesis/chapters/1-introduction.md

 \bigskip In this thesis, I will give an overview of the Annotation Server we have built in shared effort over the course of our project.
-After explaining the before mentioned issues in more detail, I will propose, implement and test a solution towards easing the process of curating and administering patient-oriented \glsa{pgx} guideline data.
+After explaining the before mentioned issues in more detail, I will propose, implement and test a solution towards facilitating the process of curating and administering patient-oriented \glsa{pgx} guideline data.
 Aside from attempting to solve this issue, the presented solution will also look into how PharMe's guidelines can be provided with multi-language support in a sustainable and efficient manner the